Zettelkasten-Method/zettelkasten.de/content/posts/2020/10/jooble.md

 <!--get started with our [introduction to the Method](https://zettelkasten.de/intro), -->

 At base, the principles are to create atomic notes and links between them.
-To find out what this means and how that works, have a look at our [curated article overview](https://zettelkasten.de/posts/overview/), and make sure you [visit the forum](https://forum.zettelkasten.de) and get to know the amazing people there.
+To find out what this means and how that works, have a look at our [curated overview](https://zettelkasten.de/overview/), and make sure you [visit the forum](https://forum.zettelkasten.de) and get to know the amazing people there.